amfred/disneycruiseplanning/README.md

 - The Frozen Deck Party is a feature of European cruises, replacing the Pirate Night.
 It includes fake snow instead of fireworks.
 - Reserve the last night of the cruise for packing up.
 You'll need to repack a smaller bag for overnight, and your main bags will be taken away at dinner time, not to be seen again until after you disembark.
 It's a busy night.
 - If you eliminate the nights with special events, you will know which nights are best for Palo or Remy reservations.
+- If you're departing from Port Canaveral, check [the launch schedule](https://spaceflightnow.com/launch-schedule/) to see if any rockets are launching from Cape Canaveral or the Kennedy Space Center on your first or last day.
+Note that launches may be rescheduled at any time.

 Step 6: Book your port adventures.
 ----------------------------------